Angus, Thongs and Perfect Snogging

 Angus, Thongs and Perfect Snogging (also known as Angus, Thongs and Full-Frontal Snogging) is a 2008 teen romantic comedy film co-written and directed by Gurinder Chadha, based on the young adult novels Angus, Thongs and Full-Frontal Snogging (1999) and It's OK, I'm Wearing Really Big Knickers (2000) by Louise Rennison.
 The film stars Georgia Groome, Alan Davies, Karen Taylor, Aaron Johnson and Eleanor Tomlinson.
-The plot follows 14-year-old Georgia Nicholson (Groome) as she tries to find a boyfriend while also organising her 15th-birthday party.
+The plot follows 14-year-old Georgia Nicholson (Groome) as she tries to find a boyfriend while also organising her 15th birthday party.

 Plot

-Fourteen-year-old Georgia lives in Eastbourne with her parents Connie and Bob and little sister Libby.
+Fourteen-year-old Georgia Nicolson lives in Eastbourne with her parents Connie and Bob and younger sister Libby.
 She is insecure about her appearance and fears she will never have a boyfriend.
-On the first day of the new school term, Georgia and her friends Jas, Ellen and Rosie spot fraternal twin brothers Robbie and Tom, who have recently moved to Eastbourne from London.
+On the first day of the new school term, Georgia and her friends Jas, Ellen and Rosie spot fraternal twin brothers Robbie and Tom Jennings, who have recently moved to Eastbourne from London.

 Georgia and Jas decide to approach the brothers in their mother's organic foodshop, where they work.
 Jas is quickly enamored with Tom and Georgia strikes up a conversation with Robbie.
-However, they soon discover that Robbie is dating Lindsay, the most popular girl in school.
+However, they soon discover that Robbie is dating Lindsay, the most popular girl in school and Georgia's archrival.
 After learning that Robbie likes cats, Georgia pretends that her cat Angus has gone missing and asks Robbie for help finding him.
 Jas has Angus on a leash in the park, but he escapes and Tom rescues him just as Georgia and Robbie arrive.
 Robbie leaves to spend time with Lindsay and Tom asks Jas on a date, after which they become a couple.

-Bob moves to New Zealand for a job, while the rest of the family stays in England.
-During his absence, Connie hires a handsome builder, Jem, to redo the living room, and begins to spend increasingly longer periods of time with him, prompting Georgia to worry about the state of her parents' marriage.
+Bob moves to New Zealand after receiving a promotion, while the rest of the family stays in England.
+During his absence, Connie hires a handsome interior decorator, Jem, to redo the living room, and begins to spend increasingly longer periods of time with him, prompting Georgia to worry about the state of her parents' marriage.

-In an attempt to impress Robbie, Georgia takes "snogging lessons" with Peter Dyer, who becomes infatuated with her.
-When Peter tries to kiss her at a party, he ends up embarrassing her in front of Robbie, Lindsay, Jas and Tom.
+Determined to impress Robbie, Georgia takes "snogging lessons" from a classmate, Peter, who becomes infatuated with her.
+When Peter tries to kiss Georgia at a party, he embarrasses her in front of Robbie (who later assumes that Georgia and Peter are a couple), Lindsay, Jas and Tom.
 In order to evade Peter, Georgia lies to him about being a lesbian.
 When Tom invites Jas to go swimming with him and Robbie, Georgia tags along.
 While in the pool, Robbie and Georgia kiss.
-Robbie then leaves, but promises to call Georgia later.
+Before leaving, Robbie promises to call Georgia later.